Brain Effective Connectome based on fMRI and DTI Data: Bayesian Causal Learning and Assessment: Abstract

 \section{Abstract}

-Neuroscientific studies aim to find an accurate and reliable brain Effective Connectome (EC).
+Neuroscientific studies aim to find an \textbf{accurate} and \textbf{reliable} brain Effective Connectome (EC).
 Although current EC discovery methods have contributed to our understanding of brain organization, their performances are severely constrained by the short sample size and poor temporal resolution of fMRI data, and high dimensionality of the brain connectome.
 By leveraging the DTI data as prior knowledge, we introduce two Bayesian causal discovery frameworks -the Bayesian GOLEM (BGOLEM) and Bayesian FGES (BFGES) methods- that offer significantly more accurate and reliable ECs and address the shortcomings of the existing causal discovery methods in discovering ECs based on only fMRI data.
-Through a series of simulation studies on synthetic and hybrid (DTI of the Human Connectome Project (HCP) subjects and synthetic fMRI) data, we demonstrate the effectiveness of the proposed methods in discovering EC.
-To numerically assess the improvement in the accuracy of ECs with our method on empirical data, we first introduce the Pseudo False Discovery Rate (PFDR) as a new computational accuracy metric for causal discovery in the brain.
-We show that our Bayesian methods achieve higher accuracy than traditional methods on HCP data.
-Additionally, we measure the reliability of discovered ECs using the Rogers-Tanimoto index for test-retest data and show that our Bayesian methods provide significantly more reproducible ECs than traditional methods.
-Overall, our study's numerical and graphical results highlight the potential for these frameworks to advance our understanding of brain function and organization significantly.
+Moreover, to numerically assess the improvement in the accuracy of ECs with our method on empirical data, we introduce the Pseudo False Discovery Rate (PFDR) as a new computational accuracy metric for causal discovery in the brain.
+Through a series of simulation studies on synthetic and hybrid data (combining DTI from the Human Connectome Project (HCP) subjects and synthetic fMRI), we demonstrate the effectiveness of our proposed methods and the reliability of the introduced metric in discovering ECs.
+By employing the PFDR metric, we show that our Bayesian methods lead to significantly more \textbf{accurate} results compared to the traditional methods when applied to the Human Connectome Project (HCP) data.
+Additionally, we measure the reproducibility of discovered ECs using the Rogers-Tanimoto index for test-retest data and show that our Bayesian methods provide significantly more \textbf{reliable} ECs than traditional methods.
+Overall, our study's numerical and visual results highlight the potential for these frameworks to significantly advance our understanding of brain functionality.